pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1779 Amazon S3

+Today I started to learn about S3 buckets in AWS.
+The S3 buckets for me are just digital pieces of software where you can store data.
+In S3 buckets terminology all the files storage are called objects and each object have assigned and unique ID.
+The rule that an S3 bucket must have a unique name and that this unique name must be unique across all AWS accounts was amazing to me.
+I learned how to use an S3 bucket to host a website, I created an HTML web page and uploaded it to the bucket to be used by other users.

 ### Day 1778 AWS ELB & LeetCode 36 Problem

 This morning I continued studying for my AWS certification, this time studying the different AWS Load Balancer options available.